 When experiencing stress-related breakouts, it’s important to make sure your skin is thoroughly cleansed both day and night to encourage the skin’s healing process.
 The Great Cleanse – Nourishing Supercritical Cleansing Oil dissolves impurities from deep within the pores and effortlessly removes stubborn makeup.

 To combat signs of stress and aging, we expressly created The Advanced Response Complex – Rapid Regenerating Firming Face & Neck Moisture Cream.
 As skin ages, collagen proteins may start to break down as production naturally slows, leading to visible signs of aging.
-The Advanced Response Complex encourages the skin's own response mechanisms to help regenerate collagen production in the skin and reduce fine lines and wrinkles.
+The Advanced Response Complex encourages the skin's own response mechanisms to help regenerate collagen production in the skin and reduce the appearance of fine lines and wrinkles on the skin's surface.

-To combat hair loss associated with stress, try the Power Fol Advanced Multi – Correctional Scalp & Hair Treatment to address thinning of the hair, encourage density and volume of hair growth, and promote overall scalp and hair wellness.
+To combat hair loss associated with stress, try the Power Fol Advanced Multi – Correctional Scalp & Hair Treatment to address thinning of the hair, encourage the appearance of dense hair growth, and promote overall scalp and hair wellness.
 The Power Fol is a lightweight, leave-in treatment that can be applied quickly and effortlessly.

 We know that stress is inevitable at times, and keeping your overall health at the top of your mind during stressful periods can be really tough.
 Our hope is that by explaining some of the effects stress can have on our physical appearance and offering some guidance on how to effortlessly incorporate clean beauty products into your routine, we can help you find a clean beauty routine that you can look forward to, feel excited about, and will help you feel and look your best!
 Now excuse us, we need to go de-compress after writing this blog post with a glass of wine and our daily beauty routine!